 9 credit hours of additional research methods courses taken, selected in consultation with the student’s faculty adviser.

 15 credit hours of additional courses taken, selected in consultation with the student’s faculty adviser to build an emphasis.

-We are opening our admissions process on October 16, 2017 and we will accept applications through January 15, 2018.
+Our admissions process opens on October 16, 2017, and we will accept applications through January 15, 2018.
 We only accept applications for this degree for fall admission.